Hi, I'm Hugo.

 R stats programming

+Over the years I have developed a strong background in R programming, including for data cleaning and statistical analyses.
 On top of being the developer and maintainer of the R package actel, I have also collaborated with other people in the development of supeRbaits and RSP.
+I am also currently working on pyroresp.

 Equipment